 Harbor Lights Festival, Corpus Christi

-Dec.
-5th, 2015 is the annual Harbor Lights Festival in downtown Corpus Christi!
-The illuminated boat parade is the highlight of this holiday tradition!
+The annual Harbor Lights Festival in downtown Corpus Christi is an illuminated boat parade is the highlight of this holiday tradition!
 Live music, great food, lots of vendors selling unique Christmas gifts, children’s area and the Children’s Parade are all part of the fun!

 Make a weekend of it!
 Enjoy the Corpus Christi attractions such as the Corpus Christi Museum of Science and History, the Texas State Aquarium and the U.S.S.
 Lexington.
 The cooler temperatures are a perfect time to enjoy horse back riding along the beach!
 Stay at a true coastal bend ranch at Knolle Farm Bed, Barn and Breakfast, just 35 minutes from downtown Corpus!